Wheel Chair Transfers

 - Lock the wheels of the wheelchair before doing every transfer.
 When you move a person from a bed to a wheelchair, raise the head of the bed as much as possible first.
 Then lower the bed as close to the floor as possible.

 - Talk to the person who will be helping you.
 Explain how you plan do the transfer before you do it.
 Move together smoothly as you do the transfer.
-Ask the person that you are moving to help as much as he can.
+Ask the person that you are moving to help as much as he or she can.

 - Move the armrests and footrests before every transfer.
 Make sure the person's feet are resting flat on the floor.
 Always move the footrests and armrest back to the correct position after you have transferred the person.